Poverello House block party offers food, health care services, and much needed fun

-FRESNO, California (KGPE) – Wednesday morning the Poverello House held their annual block party resource fair.
+FRESNO, California (KSEE) – Wednesday morning the Poverello House held their annual block party resource fair.
 Thirty agencies set up tables offering free services to anyone in need.

 Sara Mirhadi with the Poverello House said this year’s turn out was great.